 People who suffer from TMD have a structural imbalance in their jaw-to-skull relationship.
 This is caused by a bad bite (malocclusion), which causes the following:

 - Alteration of the position of the TMJ placing excessive pressure on the joint and tissues around them.

 - Twisting the jaw into a strained position.
 This affects the muscles in the face, back, neck and shoulders.

 To correct this, the jaw is brought back into a muscularly balanced position, through sophisticated computer analysis.
 In most cases, we can do this without surgery or braces.

 We invite you to talk with us about how the neuromuscular approach to your dentistry can enhance your life.

-Providing neuromuscular dentistry for patients across the U.S., for international patients and in the Houston area including Galveston, Houston, Katy, and Sugar Land.
+Providing neuromuscular dentistry for patients across the U.S., for international patients and in the Houston area including The Woodlands, Houston, Katy, and Sugar Land.
 Contact our Texas neuromuscular dentist today for a personalized consultation.